Oggie112/Oggie112/README.md

-## Hi there 👋
+## Hi there, I'm David 👋

 Passionate fullstack software developer with a background in the legal sector as an Ombudsman.
 I developed strong analytical skills and inter-personal skills while working in a high pressure workplace with challenging client dynamics.
-My shift into tech stemmed from a love of building, problem-solving, and creating.
+My shift into tech stemmed from a love of building and creating things around the house.
+The problem-solving process and hands-on approach I enjoy in DIY projects translate directly into coding, where I find the same satisfaction in bringing ideas to life and overcoming the difficulties in their implementation.

 - 🔭 I’m currently working on a Media recommnedation app